karai17/Simple-Tiled-Implementation/README.md

 ```

+Requirements
+--
+This library requires löve 0.91 and Tiled 0.10.0.

 License
 --
 This code is licensed under the [**MIT Open Source License**][MIT].
 Check out the LICENSE file for more information.